Sudhansh6/sudhansh6.github.io/_posts/Mathematics for Finance/2024-04-01-Mathematics-for-Finance.md

 $$

 How do we decide the *fair price* at $$t = 0$$ for the option?
 We need to use probability results to model the price movement to decide this.
 In discrete time settings, we use different models like Cox, Ross and Rubenstein.
 In continuous time frame, we use Brownian motion using the Black-Scholes model.
 In both cases, there exists a unique fair price.
 However, if the product is slightly more complicated, then there is no unique fair price.

+We now delve into different pricing models.

+{% include_relative 02.md %}